tdube2014/Flow-Image-SOPs/Readme.md

 <br>
 We have attached a list of supplies as a starting point.
-Actulal items will vaty depending on the camera and location you choose, as well as, the budget you are working with.
-The catagories of equipment will likely stay the same.
-As long as you haver a clear view of the river, the images should be useful.
+Actual items will vary depending on the camera and location you choose, as well as the budget you have available.
+The categories of equipment will likely stay the same.
+As long as you have a clear view of the river, the images should be useful.
 <br>
 <br>